Is azithromycin related to cipro

 When it comes to the mechanism of action, azithromycin and ciprofloxacin work differently.
 Azithromycin is a macrolide antibiotic that inhibits bacterial protein synthesis by binding to the 50S ribosomal subunit.
 This action prevents the formation of essential proteins in bacteria, ultimately leading to their death.
 On the other hand, ciprofloxacin is a fluoroquinolone antibiotic that targets the enzyme DNA gyrase, which is essential for bacterial DNA replication and repair.
 By interfering with DNA gyrase, ciprofloxacin disrupts the bacterial DNA synthesis process, resulting in bacterial death.

-See also Keflex vs azithromycin
+See also Does azithromycin interact with warfarin

 Indications